Road transport: 20th century

 Modern tarmac was patented by British civil engineer Edgar Purnell Hooley, who noticed that spilled tar on the roadway kept the dust down and created a smooth surface.
 He took out a patent in 1901 for tarmac.
+Hooley's 1901 patent involved mechanically mixing tar and aggregate prior to lay-down and then compacting the mixture with a steamroller.
+The tar was modified by adding small amounts of Portland cement, resin, and pitch.